swordfox/silverstripe-shopify/README.md

 ```

 Get up your api keys by creating a new Private App in your Shopify admin interface.
-If you want to use webhooks, you will need to get your webhooks shared secret from `admin/settings/notifications`
+If you want to use webhooks via the API e.g. dev/tasks/Swordfox-Shopify-Task-Webhooks/create you need to ensure 'webhooks_shared_secret' is the same as 'shared_secret', however if you want to use manually added webhooks, you will need to get your webhooks shared secret from `admin/settings/notifications`

 ### Config
 ```yaml